-A theater company in the City of St. Paul purchases several gallons of paint from a local hardware store for \$200.
+A theater company in North Central Minnesota purchases several gallons of paint from a local hardware store for \$200.
 The hardware store then uses a portion of the \$200 to pay the sales clerk; the sales clerk re-spends some of the money at a grocery store; the grocery store uses some to pay its cashier; the cashier spends some on rent; and so on ...